hashkat/hashkat/docs/tutorial05.md

 <span style="color:black; font-family:Georgia; font-size:1.5em;">May 2015 - This site is currently under construction.
 Please return regularly over the course of the summer for further updates. </span>

-# The Twitter-Preferential Follow Model
+# The Twitter Preferential Follow Model

 This tutorial should take approximately 90 minutes to complete

-Based on Albert-Laszlo Barabasi's research, a twitter-preferential follow model is one in which entities tend to follow users with the highest degree, aka highest number of followers.
+Based on Albert-Laszlo Barabasi's research, a twitter preferential follow model is one in which entities tend to follow users with the highest degree, aka highest number of followers.

 ## Example - Classic Barabasi